 4. Using knots to start or finish a thread.
 (I bet you knew this habit would be on the list.)
 Instead, use a loose end start, a loop start or a waste knot start.
 If you do not know what these are, or need reminding, we’ll be revisiting this in patternspatch soon.

 5. Working in a poor light.
 This can happen when the light is getting duller throughout the evening.
 Not only can this cause eye strain, but the chances of you making mistakes increase.
 Invest in a daylight lamp if you haven’t already done so.

 6. Allowing the edge of your work to fray.
 It only takes a couple of minutes to oversew the edges of your fabric before you begin your project.
 Remember that evenweave frays more easily than Aida.

 7. Trailing threads across the back of bare fabric.
 We are all tempted to do this.
 Perhaps you only need to work a couple of stitches a few inches away from the area you have been working on.

 The trail will be visible from the front of the project, and may also produce a bumpy effect.
 Always finish off – and then start again in a new area of the design.

 Here’s an interesting YouTube video (10 minutes) from a young Australian –

-Emily – with her take on bad stitching habits leading to avoidable mistakes:
+Emily – with her take on bad cross stitch habits leading to avoidable mistakes: